SigmaWe/DocAsRef/results/README.md

 We have computed system correlation in three methods of `pearsonr`, `kendalltau`, and `spearmanr`.

+Values in the following table are already aggregated by means in every dataset.
+Non-aggregated data can be found at `model/corr.json`.

 Pearson's correlation

 | | Newsroom (Trad) | Newsroom (New) | RealSumm (Trad) | RealSumm (New) |